 Category Three: past participle different from simple past: Ex. begin began begun

-6 Responses to “Beware of the Irregular Past Participle Forms”
+6 thoughts on “Beware of the Irregular Past Participle Forms”

 When I was an English student in the Netherlands, these lists were drilled into us and we were tested regularly.